 District of Columbia Child Custody Laws

-Child Custody Laws in D.C.
+Determining Child Custody in D.C.

 Courts hearing divorce proceedings will make determinations about child care and custody from an early point.
 Since legal separation is required before a divorce in D.C., parents generally live apart before a divorce is finalized.
 A court will consider custody before the divorce and enter an order.
 A permanent determination can be made once the divorce is finalized.

 District of Columbia law gives a court making custody decisions considerable flexibility to reach a solution that's in the best interests of the child.
 What the child wants, what the parents want, and the interests of other people closely involved in a child's life; the child's home, school, and community interests; and the ability of divorced parents to work together all enter into the equation.

 Courts can award sole legal custody, sole physical custody, joint legal custody, joint physical custody, or whatever other form of custody is determined to be in the child's best interests.
 D.C. law includes a presumption that joint custody is in the best interests of the child, though this presumption can be challenged (rebutted) in custody proceedings.
 There are also some red flags that will weigh against custody.
 Domestic violence, child abuse or neglect, and parental kidnapping reverse the presumption and favor sole custody.

 District of Columbia Child Custody Laws: The Basics